How to Build a Cross-Platform QR Code Scanner with Capacitor

 Use Plugins to Bring QR Code Scanning Functionality to the App

-1. Install the plugin to the web app we just create.
+1. Install plugins to the web app we just create.
+We are also installing capacitor-plugin-camera to open the camera.

 </div>

-3. Initialize the plugin when the page is loaded.
-You may need to apply for a trial license to use DBR from here.
+3. Initialize the plugins when the page is loaded.
+You may need to apply for a trial license to use Dynamsoft Barcode Reader from here.

 import { DBR } from 'capacitor-plugin-dynamsoft-barcode-reader';